kendraKohler/silverorange/README.md

 I would normally use ORM for database handling with Symfony, however I realize the need to see lower level database coding for this test so it was implemented that way.

+I did not remove any of the default skeleton that comes with symfony in, for example "DefaultController"

 Symfony Standard Edition